-The concept of motion in physics is one of the important topics under Classical Mechanics.
+The concept of motion in physics is one of the important topics in Classical Mechanics.
 Did you know that everything in the universe is always moving?
 Even if you are completely still, you still belong to the earth which is continuously moving about its axis and around the sun.
-Motion means change in the position of an object with reference to time.
+Motion means a change in the position of an object with reference to time.

 Types of Motion in Physics

-Motion of an object depends on the type of force acting on the body.
+The motion of an object depends on the type of force acting on the body.
 Examples of different kinds of motion are given below.

 - Translational – It is the type, where an object moves along a path in any of the three dimensions.

 - Rotational – It is the type, where an object moves along a circular path about a fixed axis.